MohittSharma27/Form/README.md

-# Form
-# Form Application with Node.js, Express.js, and MongoDB
+# Contact Form with Node.js, Express.js, and MongoDB
 This project is a web-based form application built using HTML, CSS, JavaScript, Node.js, Express.js, and MongoDB.
 The form allows users to input data, which is then processed and stored in a MongoDB database.
 It demonstrates full-stack development, incorporating both front-end and back-end technologies to create a functional and interactive web application.